Cwjiee/Cwjiee.github.io/pages/about.md

 # **About Me**

 Hi I am **{{ site.author.name }}** :wave:,<br>
-Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
-Ut enim ad minim veniam, quis nostrud exercitation ullamco laboris nisi ut aliquip ex ea commodo consequat.
-Duis aute irure dolor in reprehenderit in voluptate velit esse cillum dolore eu fugiat nulla pariatur.
+I'm a year 2 diploma student studying Information Technology in Multimedia University.
+I like exploring and learning new stuff.
+I mostly build websites, but I've also done mobile apps, games and utility scripts.
+I aspire to be a full-stack developer in the future.

 <div class="row">
-{% include about/skills.html title="Programming Skills" source=site.data.programming-skills %}
+{% include about/skills.html title="Programming languages" source=site.data.programming-skills %}
-{% include about/skills.html title="Other Skills" source=site.data.other-skills %}
+{% include about/skills.html title="Technologies" source=site.data.other-skills %}
 </div>

 <div class="row">